Canbelego: Disease and infant mortality

 The village had outbreaks of typhoid fever, a disease caused by bacteria.
 In those times, the disease was a regular visitor to settlements, but especially those with poor water quality and sanitation.
 More serious cases were transferred to the district hospital at Cobar.
 Canbelego had a serious epidemic, in 1906.
 Another serious bacterial disease was diphtheria, affecting especially infant children.
 Evidence was given, in 1905, that for every ten births in the district, there was one death before the age of one year.

 Canbelego's 'mine cottage hospital' c.1912.
 It was overwhelmed, in July 1919, when Spanish flu struck the mining village, and the library and billiard hall were taken over to provide space.

 Some health conditions could not be treated adequately at the time.
 In late December 1912, William Duncan Williamson, a well-respected Scottish-born metallurgist, died unexpectedly of heart disease, aged only 39.
 He had been the Mount Boppy Mine's chief metallurgist for nine years, and he just been granted a provisional patent for treatment of gold and silver ores using cyanide.
 Earlier in 1912, Warran Williams, died at the small hospital, from pneumonia, one month short of his 21st birthday.
-Pneumonia also took the life, in 1913, of 39 year old Bernard Pascoe, a husband father of six, who for twelve years had been a winding engine driver at the mine.
+Pneumonia also took the life, in 1913, of 39 year old Bernard Pascoe, a husband and father of six, who for twelve years had been a winding engine driver at the mine.

 In July 1919, Canbelego suffered a serious outbreak of Spanish Influenza, during the second and more lethal wave of the pandemic in Australia.
 Most of the community were infected—temporarily closing the mine and overwhelming the small hospital—resulting in at least nine deaths in one week.